rackerlabs/design-system/_docs/style/spacing.md

 **Spacing inside components**: Inside a component, use 8px spacing for the left and right padding.

-**Spacing between components**: Use 8px spacing between adjacent components.
-For a tighter association between components, use 4px.
+**Spacing between components**: In most cases, use 8px spacing between adjacent components.

-**Outstanding questions**

-- when would the 4px spacing be used?
-When is a tighter association needed?
-- Is there any other content that we should include?
+Use 4px spacing when you want to show a tighter association between related components.
+For example, to more tightly associate a text input with related help documentation, place the **Help** icon 4px from the input.
+You should also use 4px spacing between highly related inputs.
+For example, if the UI requires the user to enter time in **Hours:Minutes:Seconds** (three separate, but related inputs), add 4px space between each input.

+**MAKE SURE TO ADD THE 4PX SPACING CASE TO THE VISUAL**

 {% endcolumn %}